 Estimated reading time: 6 minutes

-Many moms wonder how long does it take for a natural birth?
-The length of labor without an epidural can vary widely from woman to woman, depending on factors such as:
+Of course we can’t say exactly how long any birth will take.
+Births with an epidural, in general, take a little longer than without.
+But even comparing just the length of labor without an epidural, it can vary widely from woman to woman, depending on factors such as:

 - How many babies you have had

 - Baby’s position in the pelvis